Timeline of the 2006 Lebanon War: Sunday, July 16

 On the morning of July 16, several barrages of Katyusha rockets hit the northern cities of Haifa, Acre, and Nahariya, and explosions were also heard in Rosh HaNikra.
 Eight were killed in Haifa, and several were seriously wounded when unguided rockets hit a railway maintenance depot.
 Al-Manar has reported that the Hezbollah attack included a Fajr-3 and a Ra'ad 1 liquid-fuel missiles, developed by Iran.
 Hezbollah said the attack was aimed at a large Israeli fuel storage plant adjacent to the railway facility.
 Photo of the area, with oil drums and smoke rising from the railway depot.
 Rockets also hit the villages of Shtula and Zar'it, the site of the original Hezbollah attack.
 Additional barrages hit the Israeli Arab town of Ghajar and kibbutz Ma'ayan Baruch as well as striking Meron and Safed again, all with no injuries.

 On Sunday evening Hezbollah militants attempted to infiltrate an Israel Defense Forces post on the Lebanese Border.

-Vladimir Putin said that "Israel may be pursuing other aims in Lebanon than saving two soldiers taken hostage" on July 16.

 On July 16, Lebanese President Émile Lahoud and Lebanese military sources stated that Israeli forces had used white phosphorus incendiary bombs against civilian targets on villages in the Arqoub area in the South accusing Israel of using banned weapons against Lebanese civilians.

 This claim has not been verified.
 (However, according to several sources, mainly UN, Israel artillery sprayed the entire Southern Lebanon with cluster bombs, mostly outdated surplus from previous wars, some as old as 1982.
 As much as 2/3 of the explosives was reported unexploded, and according to UN mine clearing units as of March 2008 still on average killing or wounding one Lebanese every second day.
 UN has to date disarmed 160.000 hidden bomb units but believes to have another million to go.)

 On July 16, Sky News reported that Hezbollah leader Hassan Nasrallah was wounded in a morning air strike on his Beirut compound, though Hezbollah affiliated sources have denied the reports as propaganda.
 News services report that three explosions have been heard in Beirut.
 Hezbollah TV reports that the air strike destroyed a building containing the headquarters of Hezbollah, with Hezbollah's chief, Hassan Nasrallah, likely inside.
 He was not harmed, however, and has since released a videotape.